openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 ### Step 4: Calculate Wealth Level

-Based on the decisions from your choices in Step 2 and Step 3, figure out the Wealth Level of the weapon.
+All weapons (with the exception of unarmed strike), begin with a base Wealth Level of 1.
+From there, calculate the Wealth Level of the weapon based on the decisions from your choices in Step 2 and Step 3.

 #### Weapon Building Example: Kusari-Gama (Chain & Sickle)